 This shows impetigo on the elbow.
 Impetigo is a skin infection caused by bacteria.
 The infection causes a red sore which leaks fluid.
-This area will then dry and become crusty.
+This area will then dry and become crusty as it heals.

 This shows impetigo on the face.
 Impetigo is a skin infection caused by bacteria.
-The infection causes a red sores which leaks fluid.
-This area will then dry and become crusty.
+The infection causes a red sores which leak fluid.
+This area will then dry and become crusty as it heals.

 The information contained in these topics is not intended nor implied to be a substitute for professional medical advice, it is provided for educational purposes only.
 You assume full responsibility for how you choose to use this information.

 Always seek the advice of your physician or other qualified healthcare provider before starting any new treatment or discontinuing an existing treatment.
 Talk with your healthcare provider about any questions you may have regarding a medical condition.
 Nothing contained in these topics is intended to be used for medical diagnosis or treatment.

 Not a Substitute - The information and materials in Pediatric HouseCalls Symptom Checker should not be used as a substitute for the care and knowledge that your physician can provide to you.